I Love College

 "I Love College" is a song by American rapper Asher Roth, released by Schoolboy, SRC and Universal Motown Records on January 13, 2009, as both his commercial debut single and the lead single for his debut studio album, Asleep in the Bread Aisle (2009).
 The song was written by Roth and produced by Mike Caren and Ben H. Allen.
 It was later serviced for airplay to radio stations in the United Kingdom on April 27, 2009.

-The song is related to Roth's time spent at West Chester University.
+The song was inspired by Roth's experiences at West Chester University.
 The song originally sampled "Say It Ain't So" by American rock band Weezer, but was reworked by Ben H. Allen, as it is believed that Weezer's lead singer Rivers Cuomo refused to clear the sample.
-The song also samples "10% Dis", by MC Lyte.
+The song also samples "10% Dis" by MC Lyte.

 Music video

 The music video was directed by Jonathan Lia and Scooter Braun.
 It was released to online outlets in early February.
 The video is set at a house party of the fictional Alpha Sigma Eta (ΑΣΗ) fraternity, and features activities such as binge drinking, smoking marijuana, strip poker, beer pong and "pieing".